jvmorris/Cisco-Packet-Tracer-Labs/Lab-02-Routed-LAN-Configuration/README.md

 <h3>Conclusion and Key Takeaways</h3>

-This lab successfully built a basic Ethernet LAN in Cisco Packet Tracer by connecting two PCs to a switch, assigning IP addresses, and validating connectivity with ICMP ping.
-By setting up the physical topology, configuring the correct cabling, and applying consistent IP settings on both hosts, the environment now demonstrates fundamental Layer 2 and Layer 3 communication.
-This provides a solid foundation for future labs involving VLANs, inter‑VLAN routing, and more advanced switch and router configurations.
+This lab successfully modeled a small Cisco LAN consisting of three PCs, an access‑layer switch, and a router providing Layer 3 IP connectivity.
+By designing an IP addressing plan, configuring the router’s LAN interface, and assigning correct IP settings and gateways on each PC, the network now supports reliable communication between all hosts and their default gateway.
+This environment serves as a practical foundation for future labs involving VLANs, inter‑VLAN routing, and more advanced switch and router features.

 <!--
  ```diff